lverweijen/datarules/README.md

 ## Goal and motivation

-The idea of this project is to define rules to validate and correct data in pandas dataframes.
+The idea of this project is to define rules to validate and correct datasets.
-Whenever possible, it does this in a vectorized way, which makes this library really fast.
+Whenever possible, it does this in a vectorized way, which makes this library fast.

 Reasons to make this:
 - Implement the whole data pipeline in a single language (python).
 No need to call subprocess or http to send your data to R and back.
 - Directly use pandas and all other python packages you are already familiar with.
 No need to relearn how everything is done in R.
-- Validation can be very fast if vectorized.
+- Validation can be fast if vectorized.

 ## Usage